flamebyrd/makesite/README.md

 Content
 -------

-In this project, the content files are located in the [content directory](content).
-Most of the content files are written in HTML.
-However, the content files for the blog named [blog](content/blog) are written in Markdown.

-The notion of headers in the content files is supported by [makesite.py](makesite.py).
-Each content file may begin with one or more consecutive HTML comments that contain headers.
-Each header has the following syntax:
+The *makesite* script processes everything in the *content* folder to create your archive.
+The files in *content* should be in HTML or markdown format.
+The files are organised by folder, which tells the *makesite* script how to format each file, and how to link to it from other pages.

+You can use as many or as few folders as you like, but the defaults are *fanworks*, *blog* and *news*.

+There are three types of file that the *makesite* script knows how to process:
+  - simple markdown or HTML.
+These will be displayed as-is, with no extra HTML added.
+  - HTML files in the specific format used by HTML downloads from [the AO3](https://archiveofourown.org/).
+The script will add extra HTML to this and other archive pages, like links to and from the relevant Fandom page.
+  - HTML or markdown pages with headers in the right format.
+The script will add extra HTML to this and other archive pages in pre-defined ways.

+### AO3 Fanworks

+To download a fanwork from [the AO3](https://archiveofourown.org/) in the right format, click on the *Download* button and then select *HTML*.
+Save this downloaded HTML file to your *fanworks* folder.

+If you want to download a large number of works from the AO3, check out [ao3downloader](https://github.com/nianeyna/ao3downloader).

+### Other files

+If you're not familiar with HTML or markdown, they're related languages used to create webpages, with many tutorials online.

+Beyond simple HTML and markdown, the *makesite* script can read information from headers at the start of a file in this format:

     <!-- <key>: <value> -->

-Any whitespace before, after, and around the `<!--`, `<key>`, `:`, `<value>`, and `-->` tokens are ignored.
+Any whitespace before, after, and around the `<!--`, `<key>`, `:`, `<value>`, and `-->` is ignored.
 Here are some example headers:

     <!-- title: About -->
     <!-- subtitle: Lorem Ipsum -->
     <!-- author: Admin -->

-It looks for the headers at the top of every content file.
-As soon as some non-header text is encountered, the rest of the content from that point is not checked for headers.
+The script looks for the headers at the top of every content file.
+As soon as any non-header text is encountered, the script stops checking for headers any further.

-By default, placeholders in content files are not populated during rendering.
-This behaviour is chosen so that you can write content freely without having to worry about makesite interfering with the content, i.e., you can write something like `{{ title }}` in the content and makesite would leave it intact by default.

-However if you do want to populate the placeholders in a content file, you need to specify a parameter named `render` with value of `yes`.
-This can be done in two ways:
+If you want to refer to this information later in the file, you can use placeholders like `{{ title }}` and then tell the script to render them by setting the parameter 'render' to `yes` in one of two ways:

-  - Specify the parameter in a header in the content file in the following manner:
+  - a header in the content file:

         <!-- render: yes -->

-  - Specify the parameter as a keyword argument in `make_pages` call.
+  - as a keyword argument in `make_pages` call.
     For example:

         blog_posts = make_pages('content/blog/*.md',
                                 '_site/blog/{{ slug }}/index.html',
                                 post_layout, blog='blog', render='yes',
                                 **params)
 Configuration
 -------------

-Configuration is handled in the params.json file (this is what the original makesite.py called it).
-This file will be created from defaults the first time the program is run.

-There are a number of options available to you.
+You can change the configuration of the *makesite* script by editing the *params.json* file.

 The options for processing AO3 files are in the "config" option.
-Where an array (list) of options is requested, the list of lists will also be surrounded by square brackets and comma-separated, and it will have a trailing comma (because it is part of the larger "config" parameter.
+Where an array (list) of options is requested, the list of lists will also be surrounded by square brackets and comma-separated, and it will have a trailing comma because it is part of the larger "config" parameter.

 **base_path**: URL fragment be prepended to all links generated within the site. e.g. if your site is located in the 'works' subfolder of your site, enter `"base_path": "/works/",`